davisjam/davisjam.github.io/_pages/research.md

 If so, follow [these instructions](/join-lab) to check your qualifications and submit your application.
 {: .notice--info}

-This page describes some of my lab's broad directions.
+This page describes the lab's general directions (first section), as well as some details about the lab (second section) For a full list of publications, see [here](/publications).

-For a full list of publications, see [here](/publications).
+Our lab conducts software engineering research with an eye to practical impact.

-- Software engineering for domain-specific languages (regexes)
+We understand two modes of impact:
-- "[Software 2.0](https://medium.com/@karpathy/software-2-0-a64152b37c35)" &mdash; Software engineering and its intersection with AI + Machine Learning
+- Empirical: Our tools have found plenty of defects and security vulnerabilities.
+Our research results have been adopted by major companies (Microsoft, IBM, Google) and major software systems (Node.js, Python, Ruby).
-- Software engineering in cyber-physical systems
+- Theoretical: Software engineering is always changing.
+Part of software engineering theory is to articulate and organize concepts so that practicing engineers can make sense of them (ontology).
+We write papers about this, and convey key ideas to practitioners through a Medium blog (65,000 views and counting).

-- Software supply chains
+## Research directions

-## Research projects
+### Web security, or, Software engineering for domain-specific languages

-### 1. Software engineering for domain-specific languages
+This research topic is "theoretically" about domain-specific languages, with applications to web security.

-Domain-specific languages (DSLs) are a technique used to simplify the engineering of complex computing systems.
+Domain-specific languages (DSLs) simplify the engineering of complex computing systems.
 DSLs allow engineers to express domain-specific information fluently, rather than staggering through an articulation in a general-purpose language.

 Regular expressions (regexes) are a widely used, hard to master DSL for string-matching problems.